Engee documentation

 Yes

-# Control member position vector — position vector of control elements
+# Control member position vector — vector of positions of control elements

 Details

-Control element position vector for the tabular parameterization of the hole area.
-The position values of the controls correspond to the values of the Orifice area vector.
+Vector of positions of control elements for tabular parameterization of the hole area.
+The position values of the control elements correspond to the values of the Orifice area vector.
 The elements of the vector must be strictly monotonically increasing or decreasing.
-The hole area is interpolated from the Orifice area vector, which depends on the Control member position vector parameters.
+The hole area is interpolated from the Orifice area vector parameter, which depends on the Control member position vector parameter.

 Dependencies

-To use this parameter, set the Orifice type parameter to `Variable' and the Orifice parameterization parameter to `Tabulated data - Area vs. control member position'.
+To use this parameter, set the Orifice type parameter to Variable, and for the Orifice parameterization parameter , the value Tabulated data - Area vs. control member position.

 Default value